chongtinghoivan/dots/TechJournal.md

 - Learnt more about MCP via different Youtube KOLs

 ## 13 Apr 2025
-- Learnt and tried Canva new AI features
+- Learnt and tried Canva new AI features.
+Impressed by its database feature and bulk photo processing ability.

 ## 1-4 Apr 2025
 - Created registration form on Wix for St. Paul's Co-ed Summer Portal 2025.
 Configured the automation steps, including sending notification emails, updating Google Sheet.